thadubsdavid/devops-exercises/README.md

 <details>
 <summary>What is a configuration drift?
 What problems is it causing?</summary><br><b>
+Configuration drift refers to an environment in which running clusters in an infrastructure become increasingly different over time, usually due to manual changes and updates on individual clusters

 Configuration drift happens when in an environment of servers with the exact same configuration and software, a certain server or servers are being applied with updates or configuration which other servers don't get and over time these servers become